S3bastianRom/Andes-Projects/README.md

 4. 🔢 [POO-2](./Project4/)

 ## 📜 About
-This project helps me to have a more clear structure of lmy learning path as loing with all the documentation.
+This project helps me structure my learning path more clearly, along with all the documentation

 ## 🛠️ How to Use
 1. Click on any project from the **Table of Contents** to access its files.